fbpx

 Chair

-Tania Boler is the Chair of the Board of The Joy Club and was the company’s first angel investor.
+Tania Boler is a Non-Executive Director and Investor Director of The Joy Club, and was the company’s first angel investor.
 She is the Founder CEO of Elvie, one of the fastest growing companies in the UK.
 Since founding Elvie in 2013, Tania has built a team of over 100 digital, hardware and commercial staff.
 She has launched two innovative technology products, winning several awards – most recently one of TIME’s top 100 inventions of 2019.
 Prior to founding Elvie, Tania worked as the Head of Innovation for Marie Stopes International and held multiple senior positions in global NGOs and the United Nations.
 Tania has a PhD in Epidemiology from Stanford University.

 Cian Weeresinghe,